cosmos/ibc/papers/2020-05/src/channels.md

 The `recvPacket` function is called by a module in order to receive & process an IBC packet sent on the corresponding channel end on the counterparty chain.

-Calling modules MUST execute application logic atomically in conjunction with calling `recvPacket`, likely beforehand to calculate the acknowledgement value.
+Calling modules must execute application logic atomically in conjunction with calling `recvPacket`, likely beforehand to calculate the acknowledgement value.

 The IBC handler performs the following steps in order: